natasha/nerus/README.md

 ## Evaluation

-Nerus was annotated with DeepPavlov BERT NER tagger, so let's evaluate its quality on gold standart datasets and assume its performance on Lenta.ru news articles is the same.
+Nerus was annotated with DeepPavlov BERT NER tagger, so let's evaluate its quality on gold standart datasets and assume the performance on Lenta.ru news articles is the same.

-`deeppavlov` was trained on `ne5` so the score on this dataset is not informative. `gareev` dataset has no `LOC` annotation so one column is missing. `tomita` has open grammar just for `PER` so cells for `LOC` and `ORG` are empty.
+`deeppavlov` was trained on `ne5` so the score on this dataset is not informative. `gareev` dataset has no `LOC` annotations so one column is missing. `tomita` has open grammar just for `PER` so cells for `LOC` and `ORG` are empty.

-On `factru` and `gareev` `deeppavlov` has way higher score then other freely available systems, f1-scores for `PER`, `LOC`, `ORG` are ~0.95+, ~0.9+, ~0.8-0.9 respectively.
+On `factru` and `gareev` `deeppavlov` has much higher scores then other freely available systems, f1 for `PER`, `LOC`, `ORG` are ~0.95+, ~0.9+, ~0.8-0.9 respectively.

 <table border="0" class="dataframe">
   <thead>